timothyb0912/blog/_posts/2021-08-16-Effective-thinking-is-effective-communication.md

-[Peter K. Gerlach](http://sfhelp.org/site/pkg.htm)---social worker, therapist, is the first person to have notified me of the idea that effective thinking is [the same](http://sfhelp.org/cx/skills/think.htm) as effective communication.
+[Peter K. Gerlach](http://sfhelp.org/site/pkg.htm)---social worker, therapist, is the first person to have notified me of the idea that effective thinking is a [form of](http://sfhelp.org/cx/skills/think.htm) effective communication.
 In particular, effective thinking is effective communication amongst differing sub-parts or subselves within you.
 I know you've experienced the feeling of a part of you